chartla2/SolTrace/README.md

 * NVIDIA OptiX SDK 8.x or newer.
 * CMake 3.19 or newer.
 * C++17-capable compiler.
+    * If using Visual Studio, modify with "Desktop Development with C++" located in the Visual Studio Installer.

 Verified build and test configurations from GPU runner development include: